Skip to main contentSkip to article

 The cross-district tax picture — FBT, SVT, mill rate

-Aberdeen-Townline is in the City of Abbotsford for property tax purposes, with three structural advantages versus the Langley / Surrey / Vancouver alternatives.
-First, the Foreign Buyer Tax (20% Additional Property Transfer Tax) does NOT apply in Abbotsford — the City sits outside the FBT specified-areas list.
-Second, the Speculation and Vacancy Tax does NOT apply in Abbotsford either — the City is outside the SVT specified-areas list.
-Third, the City of Abbotsford’s residential mill rate runs in line with the Lower Mainland average; the absolute tax bill on a similarly-priced home in Aberdeen-Townline often runs slightly lower than the equivalent home in the Township of Langley because Abbotsford’s assessed values trail the Langley benchmark by 25–35%.
+Aberdeen-Townline is in the City of Abbotsford for property tax purposes, where the structural advantage versus the Langley / Surrey / Vancouver alternatives is the lower benchmark price, not an exemption from the foreign-buyer or speculation taxes.
+The Foreign Buyer Tax (20% Additional Property Transfer Tax) DOES apply in Abbotsford — the City sits inside the Fraser Valley Regional District, which is one of the FBT specified areas.
+The Speculation and Vacancy Tax also applies in Abbotsford under the same specified-areas framework.
+The City of Abbotsford’s residential mill rate runs in line with the Lower Mainland average; the absolute tax bill on a similarly-priced home in Aberdeen-Townline often runs slightly lower than the equivalent home in the Township of Langley because Abbotsford’s assessed values trail the Langley benchmark by 25–35%.
+For a non-resident buyer the FBT/SVT percentage exposure is identical; only the absolute dollar amount is lower in Abbotsford because the underlying price is lower.

 Both the FBT and SVT specified-areas lists are reviewed periodically by the BC government and the inclusion list can change.
-Verify Abbotsford’s current FBT and SVT status at the time of offer, particularly for non-resident or out-of-province buyers where the FBT exemption is the load-bearing pricing factor.
+Verify Abbotsford’s current FBT and SVT status at the time of offer, particularly for non-resident or out-of-province buyers where the absolute FBT dollar amount is the load-bearing pricing factor.

 The Aberdeen Centre purchase